Italo-99/manipulators/README.md

 Your code should run faster, despite the longer compiler time needed.
 By default, O3 is set.
 You can maually comment it if you don't want to use this functionality, but it's strongly suggested.

 ## Disclaimer

+### Known Issues

+Although you have installed all the required pkgs, it may happen that you cannot compile the ws at this first time.
+Just source the ws and try the compile again.

 ### Future developments